GermanMT/drawio_shapes/README.md

 ## Import Shapes

-In draw.io website you can import the xml libraries downloaded from this repository as following: File -> Import from ... -> Device ..., and selecting the xml file.
+In draw.io website you can import the xml libraries downloaded from this repository as following: File -> Import from ... -> Device ..., and selecting the FeatureModel.xml file.